FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/vpc_eip_v1.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the eip.
+* `region` - (Optional) The region in which to create the EIP.
 If omitted, the `region` argument of the provider is used.
-Changing this creates a new eip.
+Changing this creates a new EIP.

 * `publicip` - (Required) The elastic IP address object.